raganwald/raganwald.github.com/_posts/2017-04-30-transducers.md

   //=> 165
 ```

-To recapitulate:[^clojure] A *reducer* is the kind of function you’d pass to `.reduce`—it takes an accumulated result and a new input, and returns a new accumulated result.
+And there you have it:[^clojure] A *reducer* is the kind of function you’d pass to `.reduce`—it takes an accumulated result and a new input, and returns a new accumulated result.
 A *transducer* is a function that decorates a reducer.
 Transducers compose to produce a new transducer.

 [^clojure]: See https://clojure.org/reference/transducers